Antenna

 Returns the position of the

-in the panel specified bypanelRC
+AntennaElementobject in this array specified byelementInPanelRCin the panel specified bypanelRC.- Parameters:

-panelRC (tuple (default: (0,0)) or int) – If this is a tuple, the first and second integer values in the tuple specify the row and column of the desired panel in the array (0-based).
+panelRC (tuple or int) – If this is a tuple, the first and second integer values in the tuple specify the row and column of the desired panel in the array (0-based).
 If this is an integer, the allowed values are 0 or -1 which specify the first or last panel in the array respectively.
 If

-is not specified, by default the first panel is used.elementInPanelRC (tuple (default: (0,0)) or int) – If this is a tuple, the first and second integer values in the tuple specify the row and column of the desired element in the specified panel (0-based).
+panelRCis not specified, by default the first panel is used.elementInPanelRC (tuple or int) – If this is a tuple, the first and second integer values in the tuple specify the row and column of the desired element in the specified panel (0-based).
 If this is an integer, the allowed values are 0 or -1 which return the position of the first or last element in the panel respectively.
 If

-is not specified, by default the position of the first element in the specified panel is returned.
+elementInPanelRCis not specified, by default the position of the first element in the specified panel is returned.

 - Returns:

 An array of 3 values (x, y, and z) representing the position of the specified element.
-Note that the values are in multiples of wave-length.
+Note that the values are in multiples of wavelength.

 - Return type: